cvat-ai/cvat/tests/rest_api/README.md

    you have json description of all objects together with cvat_db.sql, it will be possible to recreate them manually.

-1. How to upgrade cvat_data.tar.bz2 and cvat_db.dump?
+1. How to upgrade cvat_data.tar.bz2 and cvat_db.sql?

    After every commit which changes the layout of DB and data directory it is possible to break these files.
 But failed tests should be a clear indicator